MikroElektronika/mikrosdk_click_v2/clicks/brushless23/README.md

 err_t brushless23_get_motor_speed ( brushless23_t *ctx, float *motor_speed_hz );
 ```

-## Example Description

-> This example demonstrates the use of the Brushless 23 Click board by driving the motor in both directions at different speeds.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initializes the driver and performs the Click default configuration.

 ```c
 void application_init ( void )
 {
     log_cfg_t log_cfg;  /**< Logger config object. */